MooersLab/EasyPyMOL/README.md

 What this is
 --------------------------------------------------------------------------------

-This python script includes the short function `roundview()` to reformat the viewing port setting matrix from six rows to one row for use with other commands separated by a command line on a single row.
+The python script roundview.py includes the short function `roundview()` that reformats the viewing port setting matrix from six rows to one row.
+The more compact format makes it easy to copy and paste onto the command liine.
+Other commands that are separated by semicolons can be add to the same line with the settings.
+This defines a horiontal script.
+The script can include commnents lines that are isolated by semicolons.

 Requirements
 --------------------------------------------------------------------------------